abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-The URI of the OEM action in the "target" property should be in the form of:
+The URI of the OEM action in the "target" property shall be in the form of:

 ` *ResourceUri*/Actions/Oem/*QualifiedActionName*`